-White clover is most often used as a cold season pasture plant, especially when combined in a mix with other perennial grasses.
+It is most often used as a cold-season pasture plant, especially when combined in a mix with other perennial grasses.
 Its properties also lend it to being an excellent “living mulch” for vegetable gardens, vineyards, and orchards.

-White clover is known to be a hardy plant which will tolerate high traffic and heavy grazing.
+It is known to be a hardy plant which will tolerate high traffic and heavy grazing.
 Its most lauded feature, however, is its ability to grow in soil usually considered infertile.
-As long as you fertilise with phosphorus and sulphur, your white clover seeds should grow in just about any soil.
+As long as you fertilize with phosphorus and sulphur, your white clover seeds should grow in just about any soil.

-The plant itself produces and fixes atmospheric nitrogen, which often results in a noticeable increase in growth of companion grasses.
-This is one of the reasons white clover is added to part of a pasture seed mix.
+The plant itself produces and fixes atmospheric nitrogen, which often results in a noticeable increase in the growth of companion grasses.
+This is one of the reasons this white coloured clover is added to part of a pasture seed mix.

-White clover is often recommended as a ‘living mulch’ for between rows of trees, vegetables, or fruit bushes.
-Its ability to thrive in moist, shady places and tolerance for traffic make it perfect for those locations, and its nitrogen production is beneficial for the neighbouring plants.
+This clover is often recommended as a ‘living mulch’ between rows of trees, vegetables, or fruit bushes.
+Its ability to thrive in moist, shady places and tolerance for traffic makes it perfect for those locations, and its nitrogen production is beneficial for the neighbouring plants.
 The shallow yet dense root system prevents erosion and suppresses weeds.